vanHeemstraSystems/openfaas-k3s-headstart/300/README.md

 ```$ curl -sL https://cli.openfaas.com | sudo sh```

-It will show you somehting like this:
+It will show you something like this:

 ```
 Finding latest version from GitHub